Nisrine-C/DigitalBanking-Backend/README.md

    ```
 ***To be noted :*** Current and Savings Account inherits from BankAccount

-### After that we create the repository interfaces needed for this app, namely:
+### After that I created the repository interfaces needed for this app, namely:
 <br/>
 <img src="./img/CreationofREpositories.png">